sjurba/rebase-editor/README.md

  #### New features
   - support break.
 Adds a new line with a break.
 To remove the line you can drop it.

+### v2.0.8
+#### New features
+- support --update-refs.
+You can now move around and drop update-ref lines.
+- support --rebase-merges.
+You can now move around and drop label, reset and merge lines.

 ## TODO
  - [ ] Support exec command
- - [ ] Support label, reset, merge commands
+ - [ ] Add and edit label, reset, merge, update-refs commands

  >Or not..
 I have never found use for this function anyways, and I'm not sure how I would like the workflow and keymapping to work.